The Masjid App

 Growth in user participation through the Wiki update system

-Reduction in admin maintenance workload after dashboard redesign
+Estimated reduction in admin maintenance workload after dashboard redesign

 Process